Skip to main content

 6. You’re having a tough time getting support.

-Every CRM vendor should offer a customer support team that takes clients through implementation and makes sure they know how to use the system, then offers multiple layers of support post-launch.
+Every CRM vendor should offer a customer support team that takes clients through implementation and makes sure they know how to use the system, then provides multiple layers of support post-launch.

 What can you expect?
 A robust and searchable help center with articles and videos, a ticketing system for questions or product suggestions, and a live human being who knows your account and will answer your call or email.

-You should also expect regular check-in calls from your account manager, giving you the space to talk through questions or issues.
+You should also expect regular check-in calls from your account manager, which will allow you to discuss questions or issues.

-Your CRM vendor is your partner, and if you’re not feeling that, you can reach out to the vendor or start shopping around.
+Your CRM vendor is your partner, and if you don’t feel that way, you can contact the vendor or start shopping around.

 7. Your CRM wasn’t built for nonprofits.

-This is the sleeper of the group because few nonprofits think about why their CRM was built.
-But it’s important that you’re not explaining what you do or what tools you need to your vendor.
+This is the sleeper of the group because few nonprofits consider why their CRM was built.
+But it’s important that you don’t have to explain what you do or what tools you need to your vendor.
 When a CRM is built for nonprofits, it will have native technology that aligns with your donor management and fundraising strategies.

 A quick check of the available modules will tell you a lot.
-For your CRM to grow with you, it needs to offer basic tools like email automation, donor management, forms, and payment processing.
-It should also provide tools for more specific requirements around text giving, peer-to-peer, or crowdfunding campaigns.
+For your CRM to grow with you, it must offer basic tools like email automation, donor management, forms, and payment processing.
+It should also provide tools for more specific requirements around text giving, or peer-to-peer campaigns.

-Choosing the right CRM involves looking at where your nonprofit is today and where you plan to grow.
-Make sure your system can scale up as you do.
+Choosing the right CRM involves assessing your nonprofit's current state and future plans.
+Make sure your system can scale with you.

 If your CRM isn’t measuring up, break up.